Behind The Scenes of Amazon Inventory Management

 - Delivery stations: Delivery stations are Amazon’s way of owning “last mile delivery” in its distribution system.
 The last mile of many Amazon deliveries are handled by USPS, FedEx, or UPS, and delivery stations give Amazon flexibility in areas with a high volume of orders.

 - Amazon Prime Now hubs: The Amazon system for time-sensitive items, like groceries, relies on Prime Now hubs.
 These hubs manage items that are typically delivered within 2 hours of purchase.

 The two facility types that are most critical to the Amazon inventory management are the fulfillment centers and the sortation centers.

-How The Amazon Fulfillment Centers Manage Amazon Inventory
+Inside the Engine of Efficiency: How Amazon Fulfillment Centers Manage Inventory

 Warehouses operate on an extreme version of that kindergarten lesson: Everything in its place and a place for everything.
 The standard stock management wisdom is to divide your warehouse and its shelves into sections and put away items accordingly.

 For 99% of businesses, this is the way to go.
 If you simply placed SKUs onto the first shelf you came across, you’d be hard pressed to find that item again when a customer orders it.

 Amazon falls into the other 1% of businesses.
 It would be safe to assume that Amazon is not running its trillion-dollar business using spreadsheets or off-the-shelf inventory management system.
 Rather, it uses a highly sophisticated warehouse management system to keep its processes running smoothly.
 This sophisticated system allows the company to embrace the chaos inherent in running a small country’s worth of space.

 You might be surprised to learn that Amazon fulfillment centers are not sectioned off in any discernible way.
 There isn’t a consumer electronics section or a kitchen appliances section.
 When a shipment of batteries comes in, an associate doesn’t find the batteries section on a warehouse map and then walk over to that section.
 Instead, when goods come into a fulfillment center, associates place them wherever there’s space.